 Paula has a B.A. in communications and Theatre from Notre Dame College, a M.A. in ministry from Ursuline College, and holds a certificate in applied positive psychology.

-John Mitterholzer is the Foundation’s senior program officer for the environment.
+John Mitterholzer is the Foundation’s program director for Climate and Environmental Justice.
 Prior to joining the Foundation in 2008, he was a program officer at The Cleveland Foundation.
 John is the former chair of the Funders Network for Smart Growth and Livable Communities, the current co-chair of the Climate and Energy Funders Group and an active member of the Environmental Grantmakers Association.

 He holds a B.A. in history from Baldwin Wallace University and an M.A. in history from the University of Memphis.

-Ann Mullin is the Foundation’s senior program officer for education.
+Ann Mullin is the Foundation’s program director for Public Education.
 Prior to joining the Foundation in 2005, she served as program officer for education and program associate for arts and culture at The Cleveland Foundation.
 Previously, she was operations director at Montessori Development Partnerships, a nonprofit organization serving the Cleveland and national Montessori community.
 She has also worked for National City Bank, IMG, and as a summer music and arts teacher at Ruffing Montessori School.

 Ann holds a bachelor of musical arts from the University of Michigan, a master of business administration from the Weatherhead School of Management at Case Western Reserve University, and a master of legal studies from Cleveland-Marshall College of Law at Cleveland State University.

-Alecia Pretel joined the Foundation in October 2012 as the executive assistant to the associate director.
-Along with administrative responsibilities she provides support managing the Foundation’s grantmaking database and reporting, human resources related functions and other tasks related to supporting office operations.
+Alecia Pretel joined the Foundation in October 2012 as the executive assistant to the associate director and now provides support to the program officers in the fields of arts, democracy-building and economic development and community revitalization.
+Along with administrative responsibilities she provides support managing the Foundation’s grantmaking database, human resources related functions and other tasks related to supporting office operations.
 Alecia also is responsible for accounts receivable and working with accountants in many capacities.

 Previously Alecia was a senior administrative assistant at Eaton Corporation in its HR Administrative Center of Excellence (ACOE).
 Prior to this, she also worked for Hilton Hotels as an assistant general manager in Richmond, Virginia and Solon, Ohio.